- Pacific Time Series

 In partnership with the Contra Costa JCC

 Join us for a talk by Rachel Biale, author of And Now Can Love Begin, published in 2024.
 Rachel wrote this as an imagined memoir, ventriloquizing her parents, Chaim and Anina, who arrived in Palestine in 1942 and 45, respectively.
-She will discuss the historical setting of the book and the unusual process of writing a joint memoir as if written by her parents, in contrast and parallel to her 2020 j...
+She will discuss the historical setting of the book and the unusual process of writing a joint memoir as if written by her parents, in contrast and parallel ...
 Read more

 Instructor